 1. Focus and Commitment to Core Priorities

 OKRs force leaders to decide on and commit to what matters most.
 If you want to fill a jar with rocks, pebbles and sand, the best way is to start with the rocks, followed by the pebbles and sand, so the latter can fill in the empty spaces between the rocks.
 If you start with the sand and pebbles, you’ll have no space left for the rocks.
 Likewise, to maximize results, you must focus on your top priorities first.
-In the book / full summary we’ll take a closer look at leaders’ responsibilities, and what to look out for when setting your OKRs in yearly and quarterly cycles.
+In our full summary we’ll take a closer look at leaders’ responsibilities, and what to look out for when setting your OKRs in yearly and quarterly cycles.

 2. Alignment and Connection for Teamwork

 Alignment means that everyone’s efforts are directed toward the same vision and objectives.
 By making everyone’s goals transparent—from the CEO to the front-line staff—OKRs help people to understand their inter-dependencies and see how their work serves a wider purpose, to promote teamwork, work satisfaction and alignment.
-In the book / our complete 12-page summary, we share specific examples of how OKRs are cascaded and connected in an organization and what to look out for.
+In our complete 12-page summary, we share specific examples of how OKRs are cascaded and connected in an organization and what to look out for.

 3. Tracking for Accountability